 successes) and either the success probabilities or the means should be

-given as vectors (see stats::dnbinom
+given as vectors (see stats::dnbinom).
+The variable

 represents the number of failures which occur in a sequence of Bernoulli